 Item Logic¶

 ItemLogic allows you to attach custom, scriptable behaviors to items.
-Instead of writing massive match statements in your player controller, you assign a Logic script to an ItemDefinition, and the logic is written separately so the same behavior can be used on multiple items.
+Instead of writing massive match statements in your player controller, you assign a Logic script to an ItemDefinition.

 Base Class: ItemLogic (RefCounted)¶